Workout Tank Fabric Setup

 • Tanks losing length

-• Pilling after a few workouts
+• Pilling after only a few workouts

 A workout tank lives in heat, friction, and motion.
+Fabric setup is not styling—it is product engineering.

 Why Tank Fabric Fails in Real Training

-Training tanks are worn for:
+Training tanks are typically used for:

 • Heavy lifting